numpy/numpy/doc/source/reference/c-api/strings.rst

     .. c:member:: char coerce

-        1 if string coercion is enabled, 0 otherwise.
+        1 if string coercion is enabled, 0 otherwise (StringDType only).

     .. c:member:: char has_nan_na